xytis/xytis.github.io/content/story/ravnica_s01.md

 --"Hello again."- The dark figure answered slowly moving in from the shadows.

 A soft smile was visible under a deep blue hood.
-It was the same human he’d just bumped into in the crowd.
+It was the same human he’d bumped into in the crowd.
 Wataru got a better look at her.
 Her cloak was worn and had seen better days, but her stance told that she was not a regular street urchin.

--- "What do you think you are doing?"- Elephant cleric asked with a clear discontent.
+--"What do you think you are doing?"- Elephant cleric asked with a clear discontent.

--- "Listen Elephant-man, I know where you’re going, and believe it or not, our paths did not cross by accident."- she shifted and moved a bit further to the centre of the alley, - "I am going the same way you are."
+--"Listen elephant-man, I know where you’re going, and believe it or not, our paths did not cross by accident."- she shifted and moved a bit further to the centre of the alley, -"I am going the same way you are."

--- "And where would that be?"- her words did not seem to convince the loxodon.
+--"And where would that be?"- her words did not seem to convince the loxodon.

--- "We have a friend in common, and he needs our help, do not waste time arguing and let’s settle the questions while we move."- she pressed the elephant to take action.
+--"We have a friend in common, and he needs our help, do not waste time arguing and let’s settle the questions while we move."- she pressed the elephant to take action.

--- "Who are you talking about?",- the beast in Boros uniform asked the slim human still not believing a word.
+--"Who are you talking about?",- the beast in Boros uniform asked the slim human still not believing a word.

--- "Neirius!"- woman exhaled sharply - "Are you satisfied?
+--"Neirius!"- woman exhaled sharply -"Are you satisfied?
 Can we move now?"

 The ‘phant nodded and was about to take off as someone repeated the exact words mimicking his voice: "Who are you talking about?", followed by a nasty loud